 A backup location that is in the same facility as the source devices.

-A group of users or plans.
+A group of users.
 You can define many settings at the organization level, allowing you to configure organizations with different settings for a variety of purposes.
-Each user or plan can belong to only one organization.
-An organization can contain child organizations, and an organization can exist without containing any users or plans.
+Each user can belong to only one organization.
+An organization can contain child organizations, and an organization can exist without containing any users.

 A plan just for you, created automatically the first time you sign in to SharePlan.
 Your personal plan is synced between all devices in your user account.
 You cannot leave, or add other members to, your personal plan.